illuin-tech/opyoid/docs/providers.md

         self.bind(MyUntypedClass, to_provider=MyUntypedClassProvider)
         # You can also bind to a provider instance
         # self.bind(MyUntypedClass, to_provider=MyUntypedClassProvider())
-        # You can use a scope and an annotation
+        # You can use a scope and specify an argument name
-        # self.bind(MyUntypedClass, to_provider=MyUntypedClassProvider, scope=SingletonScope, annotation="my_annotation")
+        # self.bind(MyUntypedClass, to_provider=MyUntypedClassProvider, scope=SingletonScope, named="my_name")

 injector = Injector([MyModule()])